Rodolfo Castro Player Props: Pirates vs. Reds

 Rodolfo Castro At The Plate

-- Castro is hitting .288 with three doubles, two home runs and seven walks.
+- Castro is batting .273 with three doubles, two home runs and seven walks.

-- Castro has picked up a hit in 10 of 20 games this season, with multiple hits four times.
+- He has hit a home run in two of 21 games played this season, and in 3.1% of his plate appearances.

-- In 20 games played this year, he has hit a homer in two of them.

-- Castro has driven in a run in four games this year (20.0%), including two games with multiple runs batted in.
+- In four games this season (19.0%), Castro has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.